antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Ideally insecure requests **SHOULD NOT** be accepted, either by refusing the connection or using a `403 Forbidden` response.

 Insecure requests **SHOULD NOT** be silently 'upgraded' or redirected to secure alternatives.
 This introduces ambiguity and requires additional complexity to support.
-Taking a hard line approach is not as permissive as redirecting but it ensures 'lazy' behaviours are not tolerated.
+Taking a hard line approach is not as permissive as redirecting but ensures 'lazy' behaviours are not tolerated.

 Sources: